 Got a question?
-Please see below for Bike Traders list of frequently asked questions.
+Please see below for Auto Trader Bikes' list of frequently asked questions.
 These cover everything from motorcycle training, passing your CBT test, passing your moped test and getting your motorbike licence.
 See below, for all your motorcycle needs.

 Aged 17 to 21